swaroopyadav49/Computer_Vision/README.md

 - git push -u origin main.

-## Imp: Create a addfiles like .gitignore then make python as gitignore == default in GitHub then pull it in local machine by command
+## Imp: Create a addfiles like .gitignore then make python has gitignore == default in GitHub then pull it in local machine by command.

 - git pull